Skip to content

 Countries Europe;

-Topics Access to care; Ageing in place; AI and LTC; Care in rural and other non-urban settings; Care inequalities; Care innovations; Care needs poverty and deprivation; Climate Change and LTC; COVID-19 and other infectious diseases and LTC; Evaluation of LTC systems and services; Gender and care; Healthcare access in LTC; Information and data systems in LTC; Long term care subsidies; LTC Policy; LTC Reforms; New models of care; Person-centered care; Research gaps and priorities in LTC; Social Innovation in LTC; Technology and LTC; Unmet needs; Unpaid / informal care;
+Topics Access to care; Ageing in place; Artificial Intelligence; Care in rural and other non-urban settings; Care inequalities; Care innovations; Care needs poverty and deprivation; Climate Change and LTC; COVID-19 and other infectious diseases and LTC; Evaluation of LTC systems and services; Gender and care; Healthcare access in LTC; Information and data systems in LTC; Long term care subsidies; LTC Policy; LTC Reforms; New models of care; Person-centered care; Research gaps and priorities in LTC; Social Innovation in LTC; Technology and LTC; Unmet needs; Unpaid / informal care;

 Methods Case studies; Co-production methods; Comparative policy analysis; Creative research methods; Expert consultations; Literature reviews and synthesis; Mixed methods; Narrative evaluation methods; Observational studies; Panel data analysis; Policy analysis; Political decisions analysis; Qualitative studies; Quantitative data analysis; Questionnaire; Research ethics; Scoping reviews; Surveys; Systematic Review; Thematic analysis; Translation and cultural adaptation of instruments;